Philippe-Jacques van Bree

 Philippe-Jacques van Bree was a Belgian painter and scholar of his brother Mattheus, was born at Antwerp in 1786.

+Biography

-He studied at Antwerp, in Paris (where he became a scholar of Anne-Louis Girodet-Trioson), and at Rome; and also visited Germany and England.
+He studied at Antwerp, in Paris (where he became a scholar of Anne-Louis Girodet de Roussy-Trioson), and at Rome; and also visited Germany and England.
 He employed himself on historical, fancy, and architectural subjects.
 Of the last, the Belgian Government purchased his View of the Interior of the Church of St. Peter at Rome, and presented him with a gold medal in addition to the price.

-He was made conservator of the Museum at Brussels.
+He was made conservator of the Royal Museums of Fine Arts in Brussels.
 He died in Saint-Josse-ten-Noode in 1871.